Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/24a6f695-2659-4927-a4e8-d8cb6237777c)

+## Core and Corner lost 80% of its income from the COVID pandemic.

 #### Not only were UK citizens abroad ordered to stay home, but a once thriving Corporate Training business in the centre of Taipei, Core Corner of Zhongxiao Fuxing, lost 80% of its business, as students were asked to sit at home, or not come to class.*